Entry support schemes

 - satisfy the personal assessment qualities (UMAT, MSA and PQA) as outlined in the JMP selection process

-- provide a statement from a rural community leader verifying that you have resided in a rural/remote location for at least five years cumulatively since the age of five years
+- provide a statement from a rural community leader verifying that you have resided in a rural/remote location for at least five years consecutively or ten years cumulatively since birth

 - be an Australian citizen or Australian permanent resident; New Zealand Citizens are ineligible

 Enquiries should be directed to: